About

 Summary

-Tom Nault is a seasoned technology executive, entrepreneur, and current CEO of Hudson Cloud Systems in New York, NY, who resides in Missouri at a home he calls "Moose Lodge."
+Tom Nault is a seasoned technology executive, entrepreneur, and current CEO of Hudson Cloud Inc. in New York, NY, who resides in Missouri at a home he calls "Moose Lodge."
 His career spans over four decades, during which he has founded, grown, and led numerous high-performance companies, with a particular focus on Bluetooth technology in the early 2000s.
 He later co-founded Exotics at Redmond Town Center.
 See his LinkedIn for more career details.

 Contribution to Bluetooth Advancement